Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.5.4

-* Introduces Sigma Loading Screens as builtin/replacement loading screen provider
+* Introduces Sigma Loading Screens
-* Introduces Sigma Replacements, replaces TextureReplacer for reskinning Kerbals/Gaeleans
+* Introduces Sigma Replacements:
   * New default Skybox included
-  * New heads and suits for all Gaeleans, with improved normals
-  * Took all the Administration guys to the Hair Salon
+    * With the start of each new game, the skybox rotates.
+  * High quality heads
+  * High quality suits
+  * High quality navball
+  * Custom admin heads
-* Introduces Sigma Kerbal Descriptions: Adds fanciful semi-random quirks, places of study, and colored pofession labels to Gaeleans.
+* Introduces Sigma Kerbal Descriptions: Adds fanciful semi-random quirks, descriptions, places of study, and colored pofession labels to Gaeleans.
 Supports extra traits added by Colonists!, MKS and other mods.
-* Fixed broken localization at Lili.
-* Added Sigma Gaelan to veteran roster
+* Added Sigma Gaelan and Raging Gaelan to veteran roster
+ * All 6 devs are available by default at the start of a game
-* Added atmosphere to Leto
+* Added slight atmosphere to Leto
 * Even more Kerbal Konstructs goodies
   * Gulls on Gael
   * Water launch sites in accordance with KSC Switcher
   * Other winged creatures on Tellumo
 * Fixed ResearchBodies LOC tag issue(s)
+* Fixed broken localization at Lili.
-* Updated GPP_Renamer
+* Fixed GPP_Renamer
+* Adjusted gas giant Scatterer cfgs
+* Fixed contracts for Strategia.

 TO INSTALL: